Zhaoyang-Chu/Zhaoyang-Chu.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm a first-year PhD student in the Department of Computer Science at University College London (UCL) beginning in Fall 2025, supervised by [Prof. He Ye](https://heye.me/) and [Prof. Federica Sarro](http://www0.cs.ucl.ac.uk/staff/F.Sarro/).
+I'm an incoming PhD student in the Department of Computer Science at University College London (UCL) beginning in Fall 2025, supervised by [Prof. He Ye](https://heye.me/) and [Prof. Federica Sarro](http://www0.cs.ucl.ac.uk/staff/F.Sarro/).
 Prior to this, I was a master's student in the School of Computer Science and Technology at [**Huazhong University of Science and Technology (HUST)**](https://www.hust.edu.cn), under the guidance of [**Prof. Yao Wan**](http://wanyao.me).

-My research interest focuses on the intersection of **artificial intelligence** and **software engineering**, where I am particularly intrigued by:
+My research interests are deeply rooted in the latest advancements in the intersection of *artificial intelligence* and *software engineering*, where I am particularly intrigued by **multimodal coding agents**.
-- **Code Intelligence**, e.g., code generation, code search, and vulnerability detection.
-- **Trustworthy Artificial Intelligence**, e.g., explainability, privacy, and robustness.
 For an overview of my academic background, please look at my [**CV**](../assets/ZhaoyangChu_CV.pdf).
 If you are interested, please feel free to contact me: [zychu418@gmail.com](mailto:zychu418@gmail.com) \| [chuzhaoyang@hust.edu.cn](mailto:chuzhaoyang@hust.edu.cn).

 <!--
 🌟🌟 **I will be in Vienna, Austria in September for ISSTA 2024!
-Hope to meet many of you there!** 🤗🤗 -->
+Hope to meet many of you there!** 🤗🤗
+- **Code Intelligence**, e.g., code generation, code search, and vulnerability detection.
+- **Trustworthy Artificial Intelligence**, e.g., explainability, privacy, and robustness.
+-->
 🌟🌟 **I will be in Rio de Janeiro, Brazil in April 2025 for ICSE 2025!
 Hope to meet many of you there!** 🤗🤗